 Even with the best possible planning, a disaster or emergency often results in loss of property and/or life.
 One of the keys of emergency preparedness is to ensure losses aren’t catastrophic.
 Important documents need to be backed up in a safe location.
 Vital positions of leadership need succession plans.
 Families need wills.
 Everyone—from individuals to businesses to government agencies—needs a place to relocate in the event a home or office is destroyed.
 Knowing how you will keep everything functional after a loss can help you recover more quickly.

-One of the best ways to earn your master’s in emergency management is through an online university.
+One of the best ways to earn your master’s is through an online university.
 With online education, you can stay in your current job and take advantage of the flexibility online colleges offer.
 It’s a great way to earn a master’s degree without upending your life.

 We’re in this together—for our families, our communities, and our world.
-Through an online emergency management program, you can learn how to help others in moments of crisis.
+Through an online degree program focused on emergency management, you can learn how to help others in moments of crisis.
 Emergency management is a vital function of city, state, and federal governments, to ensure the safety and security of all of us.

-Walden University is an accredited institution offering an MS in Emergency Management.
+Walden University is an accredited institution offering an MS in Criminal Justice specializing in Emergency Management.
 Expand your career options and earn your degree in a convenient, flexible format that fits your busy life.

 *American Psychological Association, Disasters, on the internet at www.apa.org/topics/disasters.